techramento/techramento.github.io/BYLAWS.md

 #### 4.04 - Qualifications and Election of Directors

 In order to be eligible to serve as a director on the board of directors, the individual must be 18 years of age and an affiliate within affiliate classifications created by the board of directors.
 Directors may be elected at any board meeting by the majority vote of the existing board of directors.
-The election of directors to replace those who have fulfilled their term of office shall take place in January of each year.
+The election of directors to replace those who have fulfilled their term of office shall take place before December 31.

 ### 4.05 - Vacancies